ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

   synchronization between different components of the system which are generating aggregation jobs.
-Note that placing a report into more than one aggregation job will result in a loss of throughput, rather than a loss of correctness, privacy, or robustness, so it is acceptable for implementations to use an eventually-consistent scheme which may rarely place a report into multiple aggregation jobs.
+Note that placing a report into more than one aggregation job will result in a loss of throughput, rather than a loss of correctness, privacy, or verifiability, so it is acceptable for implementations to use an eventually-consistent scheme which may rarely place a report into multiple aggregation jobs.

 * Aggregation is implemented as a sequence of aggregation steps by both the Leader and the Helper.
 The Leader must ensure that each aggregation job is